YOU ARE INVITED TO THE 2014 PROGRESSIVE LAW NETWORK CONFERENCE

 Danae Bosler Public Transport Not Traffic

-Darren Parker Deakin University
+Darren Parker Institute of Koorie Education, Deakin University

 PROJECT WORKSHOPS FOR THE REAL WORLD

 This innovative range of workshops, run by experts in their fields, is new to the conference.
-You will be able to choose to attend one of the following workshops, which we believe will not inspire you, but arm you with practical skills to use the law for positive social change, everyday.
+You will be able to choose to attend one of the following workshops, which will not only inspire you, but arm you with practical skills to use the law for positive social change, everyday.

-The Asylum Seeker Resource Centre Refugee rights everyday: how to have a difficult conversation
+Gabriella Bornstein – The Asylum Seeker Resource Centre Refugee rights everyday: how to have a difficult conversation

 Anthony Kelly – Flemington & Kensington Legal Centre Civil disobedience and the law: for activists and lawyers